How to make a one-bowl, gluten-free chocolate chip banana bread. Simple and easy recipe with gooey, chocolaty goodness in every bite!

 There are a few things you can do to switch up this recipe and maybe even make it more flavorful…

-- Add walnuts, pecans, or almonds.
+- Add chopped walnuts, chopped pecans, or sliced almonds.

 - Add dried cranberries or dried cherries.